-- Derive test cases for any given problem - Compare the different testing techniques - Classify the problem into suitable testing model - Apply the appropriate technique for the design of flow graph. - Create appropriate document for the software artefact.
+- Identify test cases for any given problem. - Compare the different testing techniques. - Classify the problems according to a suitable testing model. - Apply the appropriate technique for the design of flow graph. - Create appropriate document for the software artefact.

 Each question will have questions covering all the topics under a module.